gitter-badger/CLOUD-ATLAS/README.md

 ## So everybody who wants to start an app with location-based services, will get a free PWA-SPA-LOGIN-MAINSCREEN-MENU-Starter-Kit with [Cesium](https://cesium.com/platform/cesiumjs/) integrated and will have access to a free global tile server, splitted on the users phones and the blockchain.

-## The classic version runs for 10$ a month on 200 fast CDN servers worldwide, with estimated 2 billion API requests included.
+## The classic version runs for 10$ a month on 200 fast CDN servers worldwide, with estimated 2 billion API requests included. (more under DEPLOYMENT AND PACKAGING)
-## The P2P version would run faster, more reliable, more democratic ([Proof of Humanity](https://www.proofofhumanity.id/)) more privacy/data-security guaranteed by concept (even You can't see your users data), could handle traffic peaks, scales itself, has no bandwidth limitation and is free...
+## The P2P version will run faster, more reliable, more democratic ([Proof of Humanity](https://www.proofofhumanity.id/)) more privacy/data-security guaranteed by concept (even You can't see your users data), will handle traffic peaks, scales itself, has no bandwidth limitation, and is free...

+## Get inspired by this IPFS DAPP [Satellite.im](https://satellite.im/)

 # THE INTERNET IS DEAD - WELCOME TO THE DINTERNET